pablodecm/paper-inferno/paper/paper.md

 [@cranmer2015approximating] improved on this concept by using a parametrised classifier to approximate the likelihood ratio which is then calibrated to perform statistical inference.
-In this work, we do not consider a classification objective at all and the neural network is directly optimised based on an inference-loss.
+At variance with the mentioned works, we do not consider a classification objective at all and the neural network is directly optimised based on an inference-loss.
 Additionally, once the summary statistic has been learnt the likelihood can be trivially constructed and used for classical or Bayesian inference without a dedicated calibration step.
-Furthermore, the approach presented in this work can also be extended as done by Baldi et al [@baldi2016parameterized] by a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.
+Furthermore, the approach presented in this work can also be extended as done by Baldi et al.
+[@baldi2016parameterized] by a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.